Follow the conference on social media #SelfHarm

 Understand how you can improve the response to self-harm in the emergency department

-Develop strategies to support people to be safe after self-harm
+Develop strategies and effective interventions to support people to be safe after self-harm